m-collo/Intro-to-Data-Science/README.md

   How do you start?

 I stumbled upon data science in 2015 through “[The Data Scientist's Toolbox](https://www.coursera.org/learn/data-scientists-tools)” course offered through [Coursera](https://www.coursera.org/).
 As someone who has always been interested in the medical field of the life sciences, I was intrigued at the fact that the course was being offered through Johns Hopkins University by a group of professors of Biostatistics at the Bloomberg School of Public Health.
 Public health was a field of interest of mine.
 The word biostatistics also brought to mind memories of doing well and enjoying the subject during college and my graduate studies.
 But as I finished the course and continued on with the "Data Science Specialization: [R Programming](https://www.coursera.org/learn/r-programming?specialization=jhu-data-science)" course (which I didn't finish), I felt bombarded with the terms "big data" and "programming" without having a clear understanding of what I could potentially do in the field of data science.

 Fast forward to 6 years later (after detouring into the field of online writing and tutoring freelance work), I stumbled upon data science again when I found out that a Master of Statistics degree was being offered at a university in the area I moved to 3 years ago (and currently living in).
 And of course, it was a master's study that required thesis work.
 It made me think about what I could do with statistics in the field of microbiology, and then the first thing I did was to look up the words "statistics in microbiology" on YouTube.
 After scrolling through the available media, I came upon an interview conducted by [codebasics](https://www.youtube.com/channel/UCh9nVJoWXmFb7sLApWGcLPQ) with the [Data Professor](https://www.youtube.com/channel/UCV8e2g4IWQqK71bbzGDEI4Q), in the video called "[Data Science in Biology | How a biologist became a data scientist](https://youtu.be/JCGbRDL7F10)."
 That was the start of my understanding of what I could do as a data scientist in the field of microbiology.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JCGbRDL7F10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> In this video, we are having a conversation with Chanin who is a biologist as well as a data scientist.
+He will discuss how he became a data scientist by learning all required skills on his own (i.e. self-taught learning) and also discuss some of the applications of data science in the field of biology.
+He has a great piece of advice for people who are in the biology field and want to apply data science in their field.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IYHrZx0G12w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > In this video, Chanin Nantasenamat, Ph.D.
 AKA the Data Professor share experiences on how he transitioned from a biologist to becoming a data scientist (bioinformatician) working in bioinformatics.

 I am writing this post because I basically want to share the sort of "introductory course" I took into understanding data science as a life scientist (particularly a microbiologist).
 It started with the video of the Data Professor talking about how he became a data scientist.
 From him I learned how data science can be applied in the fields of Biology, Chemistry, and Medicine through his research work in finding cures for diseases or novel drugs: by looking at specific pathological proteins and then at compounds and small molecules that will interact with and modulate those proteins.